hiblaphp/event-loop/README.md

 ## Zero Boilerplate: Auto-Run

 The event loop registers itself via `register_shutdown_function`.
-Any work you schedule — timers, HTTP requests, fibers — will automatically be processed when your script reaches the end, without you ever calling `Loop::run()`:
+Any work you schedule (timers, HTTP requests, fibers) will automatically be processed when your script reaches the end, without you ever calling `Loop::run()`:
 ```php
 use Hibla\EventLoop\Loop;